Bathroom Remodel Cost Estimator

-If you were gutting your entire bathroom, experts say showers should account for one-third of the total remodeling cost.
+If you were gutting your entire bathroom, contractors and experts say showers should account for one-third of the total remodeling cost.
 Furthermore, unlike your bathroom flooring, there are a few elements in play when considering a shower remodel.
 After all, you have to decide on a shower head, shower door and shower stall.
 All in all, a new shower typically costs approximately $2,800.

 You would be hard pressed to find a feature in your home that you use more than your bathroom sink.
 We wash our hands, brush our teeth, put on makeup and check out our hair all while using the bathroom sink.
 Nonetheless, your sink installation cost will largely depend on the sink style, brand and material.
 According to our cost estimator, the average price to install a new sink is $509.

-Note: If you move the sink to another location, expect the price due to rise due to new plumbing.
+Note: If you move the sink to another location, expect the price to rise due to new plumbing.

-Buying a new toilet might not be exciting, but it is necessary during many bathroom remodels.
+Buying a new toilet might not be exciting, but it is necessary during most bathroom remodels.
 The major expense here, as you might guess, will be the price of the toilet itself.
 If you can deliver the toilet to your home by yourself, then the installation cost will be minimal.
 On average, the cost of a new toilet, as well as installation, comes in between $360 and $492.

 It is nearly impossible to tell what the cost of new countertops will be until the specific material is chosen and the size of the countertops is clearly stated.
 However, for those who simply want a ballpark figure, expect to pay anywhere between $2,000 and $5,000.